-Adina H. Rosenbaum is an attorney at the Public Citizen Litigation Group, in Washington, D.C., where she has worked since September 2004.
-Adina’s practice areas include consumer law, access to justice, federal preemption, administrative law, open government, and Supreme Court, and appellate litigation.
+Adina H. Rosenbaum is an attorney at Public Citizen Litigation Group, which she joined in September 2004.
+Adina’s practice areas include consumer law, access to civil justice, federal preemption, administrative law, open government, and Supreme Court and appellate litigation.

 In connection with her practice, Adina has testified before a congressional subcommittee and has been interviewed by television, radio, and print media outlets.
 She has taught appellate advocacy at local law schools and served on the D.C.
 Bar Administrative Law and Agency Practice Section’s steering committee.

 Adina received her undergraduate degree from Harvard University, graduating magna cum laude in 1998 and earning membership in Phi Beta Kappa.
 In 2003, she graduated magna cum laude from the New York University School of Law, where she was a member of the Order of the Coif and an editor of the New York University Law Review.
 Following law school, Adina clerked for the Honorable Martha Craig Daughtrey of the United States Court of Appeals for the Sixth Circuit.

 Adina is admitted to the District of Columbia and New York bars, is an inactive member of the Massachusetts bar, and is admitted to practice before numerous federal courts.